CIS-UH/cis-2336-su24-cengage-assignment-1-jas1thi/README.md

 4. In the `<head>` section of the document, there is a `<script>` that declares and initializes the `reopenDate` variable.
 There are two errors in this code.
 Locate and fix both errors.
 5. Scroll down to the `<script>` embedded within the `<article>` element.
 The code contains a total of four errors.
 Locate and fix all four errors.
 6. Save your changes to the file.
-7. Open `task2.html` in a web browser and verify that the page resembles the image shown in Figure 1-27(attached on canvas)
+7. Open `task2.html` in a web browser and verify that the page resembles the image shown in Figure(attached on canvas)

 ## Submission
 Once you have completed the project and the web page displays correctly, submit your `task2.html` file for grading.